Preston, Lancashire: Transport

+The Guild Wheel is a public footpath and cycle route, created in 2012 in celebration of the Preston Guild and officially opened in August of that year.
+21 mi in length, it encircles Preston, linking the city to the countryside and surrounding villages.
+Walking and cycling on the pathway along the banks of the Lancaster Canal is popular among the city's residents and visitors.

+The nearest airports from Preston with scheduled service are Liverpool John Lennon Airport and Manchester Airport, about 40 mi south-west and south-east of the city respectively.
+Manchester Airport is linked by a direct rail service operated by TransPennine Express.
+Blackpool Airport, approximately 16 mi to the west of Preston, provides facilities for private aviation and charter flights.
+Although not a public airport, Warton Aerodrome is an active airfield west of the city and is the airfield for the BAE Warton factory.
+BAE Samlesbury to the east of the town was an active aerodrome, with a gliding club, but today serves as a facility for BAE Systems and no longer supports flying activities.

 Rail

 Preston has a long history with the railways.
 Preston railway station opened in 1838 and has since been rebuilt and extended several times.
 It is a major stop on the West Coast Main Line between London and Scotland.
 It also provides for local services around Preston as well as regional services to the Fylde Coast, Cumbria and the Lake District, and various towns and cities in Lancashire, Merseyside and Yorkshire.

 The station has nine (9) platforms, eight (8) of which are in public use, and access is provided for the mobility-impaired.
 Facilities include: